-After opening remarks and a video by local studio Cream, our speaker or panelists present their perspectives in a speech or moderated discussion on the topic of the evening.
+After opening remarks and a video by Cream Studio, our speaker or panelists present their perspectives in a speech or moderated discussion on the topic of the evening.
 Forum speakers expand our horizons by presenting a variety of unique perspectives and viewpoints.
 Panelists stimulate conversation about current events and the critical issues of our time.
 Presenters enlighten, entertain, and inspire curiosity in the minds of everyone in the room.
-At the conclusion of the first portion of the evening, there is a 15-minute intermission in preparation for the audience Q&A.

 All of The Richmond Forum’s programs take place at the beautifully restored Altria Theater located at 6 N Laurel Street, Richmond, VA 23220.

-Subscribers view the program live from the 3,600-seat theater space and via simulcast in the theater’s ballroom, or from anywhere in the world with an online subscription.
+Subscribers view the program live from the 3,600-seat theater space and 840 additional Simulcast seats in the theater’s ballroom, or from anywhere in the world with an online subscription.

-Parking is available in the VCU Main Street deck across from the theater with entrances on both Laurel Street and Cherry Street.
+Parking is available at the VCU Main Street deck across from the theater with entrances on both Laurel Street and Cherry Street.
 It costs $10 at the deck or $8 in advance via VCU Click&Park.

 Large bags and backpacks are not permitted.
 All guests will be subjected to a voluntary bag or clothing search.
 The search is voluntary because the guest can refuse; however, the refusing guest will not be permitted entry.
 The theater has a no re-entry policy; individuals who enter the theater with an admission ticket and then leave the theater will not be allowed to re-enter.
 Additional security measures may be announced on a program-by-program basis.
 Firearms or weapons of any kind are not permitted in the theater.